 Check back here occasionally for new informational articles on edible & medicinal wild plants, reviews of my favorite foraging books, and more!

-What I’m Foraging this Fall
+What I’m foraging this fall

 Ever since my fall foraging classes finished in November, I have been foraging for myself and my family quite avidly.
 I’ve put more energy and time into gathering, harvesting and processing wild food than I’ve done in the past several years.
 Besides being an activity I thoroughly enjoy, making that enough of a reason in…